After two months of steadfastly lifting, tracking my macros and keeping cardio at a minimum, I am feeling dandy and ready to start running again.

 So I shuffled into the kitchen and decided to give homemade RX bars a go.
 Ya see, I loveeee me some RX Bars.
 They are real food based, they are a balanced source of nutrition providing vitamin dense carbs, fiber, protein and fat… and they’re SO DELICIOUS.
 Dark chocolate sea salt is my favorite ever ever ever.

 But they cost $3 to $4 a pop.
 I’m like… so I can eat 13 grams of protein in this bar for that amount of money, or I can buy a dozen pastured chicken eggs and get 168gm of protein from nutrient rich eggs for the same price (obviii its common knowledge that every egg contains 7gm of protein #amiright?).

 Lucky for me, my Vitamix knows HOW TO TREAT A LADY.
 Geeze Louise, I would marry my Vitamix if I could.
 We have been happily in love for about 5 years.
 Its pretty serious.

 So, um, yeah.
 Make these.
-Use that $4 to buy 168 grams of protein from pastured eggs instead.
+Use that $4 to buy 168 grams of pastured eggs instead.

 Creates 6 bars